-Ask this question only if a hired supplier, dealer, independent crop consultant, or commercial scout did the majority of the scouting for weeds, insects, or diseases (code "3" or "4" appears in Column 3 of Item 11 on PPCR version, Item 7 on PPR versions).
+Ask this question only if a hired supplier, dealer, independent crop consultant, or commercial scout did the majority of the scouting for weeds, insects, or diseases.
 Be sure to enter the cost per acre in dollars and cents OR the total cost for scouting services ON THIS SELECTED FIELD.
 Include landlord and contractor cost.